Skip to main content

 71%

-• Fist Puncher offers a nostalgic throwback to classic beat 'em up games, featuring a colorful cast of characters and humorous elements that enhance the gameplay experience.
+• Fist Puncher offers a nostalgic throwback to classic beat 'em ups like Double Dragon and Streets of Rage, featuring a colorful cast of characters and humorous elements.

 • humor

 The humor in the game is a mixed bag, with some players finding it amusing and reflective of internet culture, while others criticize it as crude or out of touch.
 Many reviews highlight the game's parody elements and character-driven jokes, suggesting it can be entertaining in a co-op setting, especially for fans of absurd or childish humor.
-However, the humor may not resonate with all players, particularly younger audiences or those unfamiliar with the references.
+Overall, while the humor may not resonate with everyone, it adds a unique charm to the gameplay experience.

 • “The story is mostly a really funny parody.”